-Figure 6: Proposed Development Concept & Land Uses
+Figure 7: Proposed Development Concept & Land Uses

-4.4 NATURAL HERITAGE SYSTEM
+4.3 NATURAL HERITAGE SYSTEM

 The continued protection of the connectivity and function of the NHS is a primary goal of all development within the NOESP to ensure a healthy, diverse and sustainable open space system.
 The proposed development includes a 1.94 hectare NHS block that bisects the site, connecting the NHS Core Areas to the north and south.
-The NHS lands are identified as 'Optional Linkage Preserve Area'.
-All development within the site was designed around the NHS to ensure its continued protection.
-Views have been provided into the NHS and a trail is planned along the NHS to ensure its ensure its enjoyment by future residents of the community.
+The NHS lands are identified as 'Optional Link-age Preserve Area'.All development within the site was designed around the NHS to ensure its continued protection.
+A walkway block (27) connecting Street 'B' to the planned trail along the western edge of the NHS provide views into the NHS as well as enhanced pedestrian connectivity, ensuring its enjoyment by future residents of the community.